shirtsgroup/physical_validation/doc/userguide.rst

 For both the full distribution test and the equipartition test, a strict and a non-strict version are available.
-They are triggered using the `strict=[True|False]` keyword.
+They are triggered using the :code:`strict=[True|False]` keyword.
 The strict version does a full distribution similarity analysis using the Kolmogorov-Smirnov (K-S) test.
 The K-S test returns a p-value indicating the likelihood that the sample originates from the expected distribution.
 Its sensitivity increases with increasing sample size, and can flag even the smallest deviations from the expected distribution at large sample sizes.
-When developing or implementing new temperature control algorithms in a controlled testing environment, keeping errors from other sources negligible is certainly desirable.
-In many other, real-world applications, however, a deviation insignificant in comparison with other sources of inaccuracies might be enough to flag long simulation trajectories of large systems as not having a gamma distribution.
+When developing or implementing new temperature control algorithms in a controlled testing environment which keeps errors from other sources negligible, such a high sensibility is desirable.
+In other applications, however, a deviation insignificant in comparison with other sources of inaccuracies might be enough to flag long simulation trajectories of large systems as not having a gamma distribution.
 For